FacundoTechera/GPT-Voice-Assistant-/README.md

 # GPT Voice assistant

-ChatGPT but you can talk to it and it talks back.
+Voice assistant with openai api.
+Its ChatGPT but you can talk to it and it talks back.
 ## Requirements:
 <pre>
 pip install SpeechRecognition